 Since I knew I was going to be removing the carpet, I didn’t need to use painter’s tape or drop cloths.
 This saved me some time in prep work for the job and I got right to work.

-- EasyCare Ultra Premium Primer/Paint in One – Color Stability
+- EasyCare® Ultra Premium Interior Paint – Color Stability

 - Paint roller